Barrel Talks – Golden Demon Edition: Florian Wienand

 Was this your first time entering Golden Demon?
 If not, how many times have you competed — and how did this experience compare to the others?

-In total I competed three times.
-Two times for Youngbloods in 2012 and 2013 and then of course this year.
-Back then the mini world was very different.
-There was no abundance of tutorials and you needed to figure out so much for yourself.
-For instance in my first competition I didn't know the plinths were made from wood, so I made one very wonky one myself from clay.
+In total, I competed three times: twice in Youngbloods in 2012 and 2013, and then of course this year.
+Back then, the mini world was very different.
+There wasn’t an abundance of tutorials, and you had to figure out so much on your own.
+For instance, in my first competition I didn’t know that plinths were made from wood, so I made one myself out of clay—and it was very wonky.
 That entry didn’t win anything 😁

-Also the pressure increased massively.
-Golden Demon is no longer a nice Hobby event but a global cutthroat competition with drama and heartbreak.
-But that's not necessarily a bad thing.
-It just raises the stakes and makes winning so much sweeter.
+Also, the pressure has increased massively.
+Golden Demon is no longer a nice hobby event but a global, cutthroat competition with drama and heartbreak.
+But that’s not necessarily a bad thing.
+It raises the stakes and makes winning even sweeter.

 Did you feel any pressure knowing the level of competition?
 Or was this more about personal artistic expression than winning a trophy?

 Oh, the pressure was intense!
-I almost fainted when I saw I would go up against Ben Komets.
-And on the day before handing the piece in, sawing NRM’s models gave me the rest.
-I set out with my piece to express myself in the beginning but the competitive element was very present and shaped the creation of my piece.
-I’m sure my models wouldn’t be so refined without the competition and want to prove yourself.
+I almost fainted when I saw I would be going up against Ben Komets.
+And on the day before handing the piece in, seeing NRM’s models completely finished gave me the rest.
+I set out with my piece to express myself, but the competitive element was very present and definitely shaped its creation.
+I’m sure my models wouldn’t be as refined without the pressure of competition and the desire to prove yourself.

 In the interview you gave on Guilders-Ford Radio, you made an interesting distinction between “miniature painters” and “miniature artists.”
 Could you tell us more about that?
 Which of those labels best fits you — or do you feel like both?

 Very good!
-For me a miniature painter strives to paint a miniature as good as he can, while a miniature artist tries to express ideas and emotions through minis.
-I think the natural progression is to start out as a painter and then you become an artist, once you understand the medium and develop the ability to articulate ideas through miniatures.
-I would categorize myself as a miniature artist, but I can still appreciate a good paintjob and push myself, for instance on the freehands and faces of the models to paint as well as I can.
+For me, a miniature painter strives to paint a miniature as well as they can, while a miniature artist tries to express ideas and emotions through minis.
+I think the natural progression is to start as a painter and then become an artist once you understand the medium and develop the ability to articulate ideas through miniatures.
+I would categorize myself as a miniature artist, but I still appreciate a good paint job and push myself (for instance on the freehands and faces) to paint as well as I can.

 Below is a picture of Roman Lappat.
-Notice how the brushwork is loose but the emotions high.
-This doesn’t mean he has poor brush control.
-It means he has moved on from trying to prove his skills and reached a very mature point in his journey as a painter where he only paints how he likes.
+Notice how the brushwork is loose but the emotions are high.
+This doesn’t mean he has poor brush control; it means he has moved on from trying to prove his technical skill and reached a very mature point in his journey where he paints exactly how he wants.

 Roman Lappat’s work